 Still strong in Cork and Kerry, the tradition is so-called because Irish men take on household duties for the day, giving their spouses a break following a busy Christmastime.

 January 6 – otherwise known by the monikers Little Christmas or Women's Christmas – has also grown synonymous with celebrating women’s achievements and highlighting what still needs to be done on the quest for gender equality.

-While Ireland reputation by way of feminism internationally has become the stuff of lore, there is still a long way to go to achieve a collective understanding and desire for equality of the sexes in our home.
+While Ireland's reputation by way of feminism internationally has become the stuff of lore, there is still a long way to go to achieve a collective understanding and desire for equality of the sexes in our home.

-This year the European Equal Pay Day fell on 4 November.
+Last year the European Equal Pay Day fell on 4 November.

 It marked the day when women symbolically stop getting paid compared to their male colleagues for the same job.

 The factors behind the pay gap are varied and complex, but generally, centre around the facts that:

 - Women take up vastly more of the part-time sector than men.

 - Women are confronted with the corporate glass ceiling.